5-MeO-MET

 5-MeO-MET, also known as 5-methoxy-N-methyl-N-ethyltryptamine, is a serotonin receptor modulator, putative serotonergic psychedelic, and relatively rare designer drug of the tryptamine family related to psychedelic drugs like methylethyltryptamine (MET) and 5-MeO-DMT.

 Use and effects

-5-MeO-MET was not included or mentioned in Alexander Shulgin's book TiHKAL (Tryptamines I Have Known and Loved).
+5-MeO-MET was not included nor mentioned in Alexander Shulgin's book TiHKAL (Tryptamines I Have Known and Loved).
 Relatedly, its properties, such as dose and duration, and its effects were not described.
+However, Nervewing later described the effects of 5-MeO-MET in an interview with Hamilton Morris and elsewhere.
+They described 5-MeO-MET as producing no interesting psychological effects, as feeling like they had purely physically poisoned themselves, as feeling terrible and miserable, and as causing specific symptoms including nausea, chills, muscle aches, and almost vomiting, among others.

 Pharmacology

 Pharmacodynamics

 Early studies found 5-MeO-MET to be more potent in animal behavioral tests than 5-MeO-DMT.
 Subsequent studies confirmed that 5-MeO-MET interacts with serotonin receptors similarly to other psychedelic tryptamines.
 A more modern study found that 5-MeO-MET is a potent serotonin 5-HT_{1A} receptor ligand and serotonin 5-HT_{2A} receptor agonist and produces the head-twitch response, a behavioral proxy of psychedelics, in rodents.
 Its activities were of similar potency as 5-MeO-DMT.